 When you drive your car, it burns petrol or diesel fuel.
 The exhaust from your car’s engine contains gases that contribute to climate change.
 These are your car’s emissions.

 Driving cars produces emissions, but there are other things which can reduce emissions.
-For example, as trees grow, they take carbon dioxide from the air, and store the carbon in their trunks, roots, and in the soil.
+For example, as trees grow, they capture carbon dioxide from the air, and store it in their trunks, roots, and in the soil.

 These carbon offsets can be used to balance the emissions that come from you driving your car.
 The result?
-Driving your car doesn’t increase carbon dioxide in the atmosphere, and doesn’t contribute to climate change.
+Driving your car doesn’t increase emissions, and doesn’t contribute to climate change.
 That’s being carbon neutral.

 Every car that goes neutral is making a difference.
 And the more people that join the movement, the more difference it makes.